 Grew up on Cat Island in the Bahamas.
 The family later moved to Nassau.
-His parents sent him to live with relatives in Miami at 14.
-He left Miami at 16 after an encounter with the Ku Klux Klan and moved to New York.
+His parents sent him to live with relatives in Miami at age 14.
+After an encounter with the Ku Klux Klan, he left Miami at age 16 and moved to New York.

 A heavy Bahamian accent and limited reading ability cost him an acting job at Harlem’s American Negro Theater.
 He overcame the accent by imitating radio announcers and improved his reading skills by studying newspapers.

-1946 - First audition after losing his accent earns the role of understudy to Harry Belafonte in “Days of Our Youth.”
+1946 - First audition after losing his accent earns him the role of understudy to Harry Belafonte in “Days of Our Youth.”

-1959 - First African American to receive a Oscar nomination for Best Actor - "The Defiant Ones" (1958).
+1959 - First African-American to receive an Oscar nomination for Best Actor for “The Defiant Ones.”

 August 28, 1963 - One of many Hollywood celebrities in attendance at the March on Washington.

-1964 - Wins Academy Award for Best Actor for “Lilies of the Field" (1963).
+1964 - Wins Academy Award for Best Actor for “Lilies of the Field.”
 He is the first African-American to win for Best Actor and only the second to ever win an Academy Award.
-Hattie McDaniel was the first; she won Best Supporting Actress for “Gone with the Wind" (1939).
+Hattie McDaniel was the first; she won Best Supporting Actress for “Gone with the Wind.”

-August 14, 1967 - Keynote speaker at the Southern Christian Leadership Conference (SCLC) in Atlanta.
+August 14, 1967 - Keynote speaker at the Southern Christian Leadership Conference in Atlanta.

-2000 - Winner, Grammy Award for Best Spoken Word Album, for “The Measure Of A Man.”
+February 21, 2001 - Wins the Grammy Award for Best Spoken Word Album for “The Measure Of A Man.”

 2002 - Receives an honorary Academy Award “in recognition of his remarkable accomplishments as an artist and as a human being.”

-2006 - Receives the Marian Anderson Award in recognition of his humanitarian and diplomatic work and the Cunard Britannia Award for Lifetime Contribution to International film from the British Academy of Film and Television Arts (BAFTA).
+2006 - Receives the Marian Anderson Award in recognition of his humanitarian and diplomatic work and the Cunard Britannia Award for Lifetime Contribution to International film from the British Academy of Film and Television Arts.

-2008 - Releases new book "Life Beyond Measure: Letters to My Great-Granddaughter."
+2008 - “Life Beyond Measure: Letters to My Great-Granddaughter” is published.